Important information: Applications received before 30 June 2020

 Who is a labour hire worker?

-Workers are generally individuals employed and paid by labour hire providers and supplied to host businesses, farms or organisations on a full-time, part-time or casual basis.
+Workers are generally individuals employed and paid by labour hire providers and supplied to host businesses such as farms, meat manufacturing establishments, meat processing establishments, poultry processing establishments, factories, commercial stores and offices on a full-time, part-time or casual basis.

 In addition, if a person supplied by a labour hire provider is entitled to be paid by a host, that person will be a worker under the LHL Act if the labour hire provider also procures or provides accommodation for the person.

 A person who is an independent contractor supplied to a host by a labour hire provider will also be a worker under the LHL Act if the labour hire provider continues to manage the performance of the contract — for example by providing administrative and payroll functions or performance management in relation to the contractor.

 Providers that supply only individuals excluded from the definition of worker in the LHL Act and the LHL Regulations, such as certain secondees or students, will not be regarded as labour hire providers and will not be required to be licensed.
 See our page on excluded classes of workers for further information.